Interior control of waves on time dependent domains: Introduction

 \end{definition} Due to Definition \ref{def_U_domain_MB}, we see that $\mc{O}_\sigma(\Gamma')$ varies smoothly along $\tau$.
-Moreover, note the difference between \eqref{eq_gamma'_MB} and \eqref{eq_std_carl_rslt_MB}.
+Moreover, note the difference between \eqref{eq_std_carl_rslt_MB} and \eqref{eq_gamma'_MB}.
 It is precisely this restriction of the considered boundary region to $\mc{D}_0$ that gives us improved control regions.
-Then, our main observability result is as follows. \begin{theorem} Let $x_0 \in \R^n$ be fixed.
-Let $\tau_\pm \in \R$ be such that
+Then, our main observability result is as follows.